151st Rifle Division

 A new 151st was formed just over a month later in Azerbaijan as part of the Transcaucasian Military District, based on a reserve rifle regiment.
 After spending the first seven months of 1942 forming up and then guarding the Turkish border as part of 45th Army, it was ordered north as German forces pressed east in their summer offensive.
-By mid-August it was in the 9th Army of Transcaucasus Front, defending along the Terek River against elements of 1st Panzer Army.
+By mid-August it was in the 9th Army of the Transcaucasus Front, defending along the Terek River against elements of the 1st Panzer Army.
 In September it was transferred to 37th Army in the same Front and was holding along the same line in late October when 1st Panzer launched its last desperate effort to reach Ordzhonikidze.
 One regiment was effectively overrun, and the 151st had to be withdrawn into Front reserves for rebuilding.
 It returned to the front lines in early December, being assigned to 44th Army in North Caucasus Front during January 1943 as it took part in the pursuit of 1st Panzer toward Rostov-on-Don; in early February the division was transferred with its Army to Southern Front.
-After Rostov was recaptured that month the division advanced to the Mius River line where it remained into August.
-After an initial attempt to break this line failed in July a renewed offensive in August finally succeeded and the Front began an advance toward the lower Dniepr and Crimea, during which the 151st was transferred to 2nd Guards Army.
+After Rostov was recaptured that month, the division advanced to the Mius River line where it remained into August.
+After an initial attempt to break this line failed in July, a renewed offensive in August finally succeeded, and the front began an advance toward the lower Dnieper and Crimea, during which the 151st was transferred to the 2nd Guards Army.
 After a series of moves to the northwest, including a period in the Reserve of the Supreme High Command, it ended up in 38th Army of 1st Ukrainian Front and took part in the March 1944 offensive to the west, during which it won a battle honor.
-During the Lvov-Sandomierz offensive in July-August it was part of 1st Guards Army, which played a secondary role, after which it was moved, with this Army, back to 4th Ukrainian (formerly Southern) Front.
+During the Lvov-Sandomierz offensive in July–August it was part of 1st Guards Army, which played a secondary role, after which it was moved, with this Army, back to 4th Ukrainian (formerly Southern) Front.
 This Front was tasked with breaking through the Carpathian Mountains toward Hungary, and the 151st was serving with 18th Army when it was awarded the Order of the Red Banner for its part in taking Uzhhorod.
-As it advanced south into Hungary it was transferred to the 7th Guards Army of 2nd Ukrainian Front.
+As it advanced south into Hungary, it was transferred to the 7th Guards Army of 2nd Ukrainian Front.
 It was under these commands as it advanced on Budapest and helped to establish the siege of the city, but during the German efforts to relieve the garrison it was moved again, now to 4th Guards Army in 3rd Ukrainian Front; it would remain in this Front for the duration.
 When Budapest was taken on February 13, 1945, the 151st was awarded its name as a second battle honor.
-Prior to the last German offensive in Hungary in March it was transferred to 26th Army and, once this was defeated, joined the general advance into Austria, where it ended the war.
+Prior to the last German offensive in Hungary in March, it was transferred to 26th Army and, once this was defeated, joined the general advance into Austria, where it ended the war.
 It would be disbanded in July.